 Getting to the woofer and the mid involves removing the door panel.
 This is relatively light duty, requiring little more than some panel and Torx screw removal.
 There is a bit of a difference between the two doors, though, since the power mirror switch assembly is located on the driver's side.
 The passenger's side has a blank panel in that space.
 Both can be removed with a panel tool.

-Detailed, illustrated instructions for this disassembly process can be found in the Crutchfield MasterSheet that's included free with your stereo or speaker purchase.
+Detailed, illustrated instructions for this disassembly process can be found in the instructions that are included free with your stereo or speaker purchase.
 The key element here is to work carefully and patiently when removing the plastic door panels.

 You'll need an aftermarket bracket to install new tweeters (Crutchfield Research Photo)